conor-horgan/DeepeR/README.md

 DeepeR Overview.

 ## Dataset
 DeepeR was trained on a collection of hyperspectral Raman images, consisting of over 1.5 million Raman spectra (400 hours of acquisition) in total.
-The dataset will be made publicly available soon.

 ## Training
 ### Raman spectral denoising